miklevin/MikeLev.in/_posts/2024-11-13-final-mile-of-first-app.md

 do something I believe is quite simple.
 Here's Perplexity's take on the situation...

-PicoCSS cards are not designed to be minimized while staying on screen.
+Perplexity: PicoCSS cards are not designed to be minimized while staying on screen.
 However, we can create a custom solution to achieve a similar effect using CSS and JavaScript.
 Here's an approach to create a card that can be "minimized" but still remain visible:

 ## Card Component